More Light (J Mascis + The Fog album): Tour

 The supporting tour for the album featured former Minutemen member Mike Watt on bass and former Dinosaur Jr collaborator George Berz on drums.
 On some stops of the tour, the band was joined by original Stooges members Ron Asheton and Scott Asheton.
 The tour was a key factor in the reformation of the Stooges (who also added Watt as their bass player, replacing the late Dave Alexander).

+One of the London dates for the tour featured Bobby Gillespie of Primal Scream as a guest vocalist in the encores.
+Reacting to crowd abuse, Gillespie hit a member of the crowd with his microphone, causing injury.

 Track listing

 All songs written by J Mascis.